Frequently asked questions about Netwalking® FAQs | Frequently asked questions

 - Opportunity to share, learn, leverage and enhance relationships leading to new opportunities for collaborative efforts and exchanging ideas for mutual benefit.

 - An opportunity for audience to revel in the simple pleasures of things with a sense of wonder.

 - Gain: An increase in participation during sessions, buy in from venue’s location, sponsorship, momentum of your stakeholders is maintained, positive referrals to attend future conferences with the innovative format.

 - Creativity and thinking heightened by 100% according to a Stanford study by Marilyn Oppezzo and Daniel Schwartz.
 Example would be to have a program agenda include health, sustainability and design thinking sessions over a netwalk instead of seated.
 Not only get the experts presenting the talk, but walking the talk.

 - Speakers will want to speak after lunch.
 Attendees already warmed up and re-energized.
 Lose audience during certain times of the day and keep them engaged.

-Fitness breaks appeal to a wide range of audiences and demographics, regardless of age, gender, profession or occupation.
-Netwalking Sessions are an intimate, welcoming and safe space for attendees to candidly discuss real issues and topics to keep ahead of industry trends and new developments.
+Fitness pauses appeal to a wide range of audiences and demographics, regardless of age, gender, profession or occupation.
+Netwalking Programs are an intimate, welcoming and safe space for attendees to candidly discuss real issues and topics to keep ahead of industry trends and new developments.
 We integrate designated breaks along the walk creating a broader sense of community and a more inviting place for people to meet and exchange ideas.